Templates & GuidesDiversity & Inclusion

 Tight schedules cause stress.
 When meetings are back-to-back, decision-makers rush through the interview process and make decisions based on gut feeling instead of careful comparison.

 During interviews in many fields, different types of bias show up.
 Affinity bias pushes us toward people who share the same background as us.
 The halo effect lets one good answer cover up weak spots, while the horns effect lets one bad answer ruin the rest.
-Confirmation bias makes us look for comments that back up what we already think based on pre existing beliefs.
-There are also identity traps: gender bias can make people question a woman’s travel plans, and racial bias can make people question a woman’s tech skills.
+Confirmation bias makes us look for comments that back up what we already think based on pre-existing beliefs.
+There are also identity traps: gender bias can make people question a woman’s travel plans, and intersectional bias, where racial and gender bias compound each other, can make people question a woman of color’s tech skills.

 These habits lead to unfair assessments that are based on assumptions, which means that one candidate’s resume can be rated higher than another’s despite similar credentials.
 The effects spread out.
 As time goes on, managers hire people who look like them, and the company loses out on new ideas because there is less diversity on the team.
 Without steps to address unconscious bias, even teams that mean well will keep doing the same thing over and over again.